hhat/UNIChro-seq-Analysis/crisper_analysis/bidirectional_edit_demo/README.md

                           (1 + toALT_edit_bias | Donor),
                           family = binomial, data = long_DF)
 ```

+# Jupyter Notebook
+A Jupyter notebook for permutation analysis is also available in this repository: [bi-directional_editing_demo.ipynb](bi-directional_editing_demo.ipynb).
+The notebook demonstrates the application of permutation tests to evaluate the statistical significance of the findings and displays the results with visualizations.

 ## Notes
 * Ensure the input file is formatted correctly with tab-separated values